 In addition to his research, Morgan is a pediatric anesthesiologist who cares for many children with mitochondrial disease at Seattle Children's Hospital.

-Phil Morgan, MD, is a principal investigator at Seattle Children’s Research Institute and a professor in the Department of Anesthesiology and Pain Medicine at the University of Washington.
-He came to Seattle Children’s in 2008 after working more than 20 years at Case Western Reserve University, where he and Margaret Sedensky, MD, became recognized as leaders in understanding anesthetic interactions in mitochondrial disease.
+Phil Morgan, MD, is a principal investigator at Seattle Children's Research Institute and interim director of the institute's Center for Developmental Therapeutics.
+He is also a professor in the Department of Anesthesiology and Pain Medicine at the University of Washington.
+He came to Seattle Children's in 2008 after working more than 20 years at Case Western Reserve University, where he and Margaret Sedensky, MD, became recognized as leaders in understanding anesthetic interactions in mitochondrial disease.
 He received an MD from the University of Colorado School of Medicine.
 He completed a residency and fellowship in anesthesiology at the University Hospitals of Cleveland, and a fellowship in pediatric anesthesiology at the University of Washington.